FlexiCache: Leveraging Temporal Stability of Attention Heads for Efficient KV Cache Management: Evaluation

 \subsection{Microbenchmarks}

 We conduct microbenchmark experiments using the Llama-3.1-8B-Instruct model and FlexiCache configured with a rerank frequency of 16, unless otherwise specified.

 \parab{Decode Only Speedup.} Figure~\ref{fig:decode-speed-vs-batch-size} compares the layer-wise decode latency for dense decode and FlexiCache’s sparse decode with token budgets of 1024 and 2048, at different batch sizes with 10k prompt tokens per input.
 For dense decode, latency reflects the decode kernel execution time, while for FlexiCache, it includes both the top-K selection and sparse decode kernels.
+Here, top-K selection measures the time to produce the top-K page indices from the MinMax cache and the current query vector.
+It runs every step for unstable heads and periodically (e.g., every 16 steps) for stable heads, and we report the time averaged over decoding steps.
 As batch size increases, FlexiCache achieves greater speedups (up to 4× at batch size 40 for FlexiCache-1024).
 At smaller batch sizes, kernel launch overhead dominates, whereas at larger ones, the growing total KV-cache size amplifies the benefit of sparse decoding.

 \parab{Impact of Stability Aware Reranking.} Figure~\ref{fig:stability-aware-reranking} shows that stability-aware reranking is 2.44× faster than naive reranking at a batch size of 40, with each input containing 10k tokens.
 In naive reranking, all heads are reranked at every step.
 In contrast, stability-aware reranking updates only the 25\% unstable heads at each step and periodically re-ranks the stable ones, keeping the average MinMax cache smaller and reducing latency.